Lithuanian Ministry for Belarusian Affairs: History

 This ministry was established as a result of negotiations between leaders of the Belarusian People's Republic and the Council of Lithuania in November–December 1918.
 Lithuanians wanted to secure Belarusian support in the upcoming Paris Peace Conference over the borders of the new Lithuanian State.
 For the same reason, there was a Ministry for Jewish Affairs.
 As a result of the negotiations, six Belarusians were co-opted into the council on 27 November and the Ministry for Belarusian Affairs was established on 9 December.
 Jazep Varonka became the first minister without portfolio.
-When Vilnius was captured in December 1918 by the Red Army at the outbreak of the Lithuanian–Soviet War, the Ministry for Belarusian Affairs evacuated to Grodno while other Lithuanian government institutions evacuated to Kaunas.
+In late December 1918, when Vilnius was under the threat of the Soviet westward offensive at the outbreak of the Lithuanian–Soviet War, the Ministry for Belarusian Affairs evacuated to Grodno while other Lithuanian government institutions evacuated to Kaunas.
 The ministry moved to Kaunas in spring 1919 when Grodno was captured during the Polish–Soviet War.

 By spring 1919, Belarusian leaders became disillusioned with Lithuanian support.
-Belarusian Prime Minister Anton Łuckievič sent Piotra Krečeŭski to negotiate with Lithuania regarding the liquidation of the Ministry for Belarusian Affairs and establishment of a diplomatic mission of the Belarusian People's Republic in Kaunas.
+Belarusian Prime Minister Anton Luckievich sent Pyotra Krecheuski to negotiate with Lithuania regarding the liquidation of the Ministry for Belarusian Affairs and establishment of a diplomatic mission of the Belarusian People's Republic in Kaunas.
 Negotiations failed and Varonka remained minister.
 In late 1919, the Lithuanian government decided to reign in ministry's contacts with foreign powers, specifically the West Russian Volunteer Army and the Belarusian People's Republic.
 Several Belarusian couriers travelling from Berlin to Riga were arrested and Varonka resigned in protest on 3 January 1920.
-Government inspectors found no irregularities at the ministry and the couriers were soon released, but the ministry was essentially inactive from February to June 1920 when new minister Daminik Siamaška was appointed.
+Government inspectors found no irregularities at the ministry and the couriers were soon released, but the ministry was essentially inactive from February to June 1920 when the new minister Dominik Semashko was appointed.
 He did not support Belarusian autonomy and thus was largely isolated from the community.

-On 11 November 1920, after Lithuania lost its capital Vilnius to the Żeligowski's Mutiny, the Rada of the Belarusian Democratic Republic signed a partnership treaty with Lithuania and relocated to Kaunas.
+After Lithuania lost its capital Vilnius to the Żeligowski's Mutiny, the Rada of the Belarusian Democratic Republic signed a partnership treaty with Lithuania on 11 November 1920 and relocated to Kaunas.
 That brought two centres of Belarusians activities to Kaunas but they were not inclined to cooperate.
 Their competencies were divided: the ministry was in charge of Belarusian affairs inside the Lithuanian borders up to the demarcation line with Poland, while the Rada was in charge in Vilnius Region (i.e. between the demarcation line and the border drawn by the Soviet–Lithuanian Peace Treaty).
 That pushed the ministry into a secondary role as the Lithuanians cared more about the support Belarusians could provide in their territorial conflict with Poland over the Vilnius Region.

-Siamaška resigned in February 1923 when a new cabinet was sworn in.
+Semashko resigned in February 1923 when a new cabinet was sworn in.
 Lithuanians could not find a suitable replacement and Prime Minister Ernestas Galvanauskas also became acting Minister for Belarusian Affairs in the 8th cabinet that was appointed in June 1923.
 The last employees of the ministry were dismissed on 31 December 1923.
 The Ministry for Belarusian Affairs was officially liquidated on 19 January 1924.
 Its Jewish counterpart followed suit a couple of months later.